Embodiment

 Here are some questions for helping you reflect on your practice and how you could develop it.
 Choosing one or two to focus on is a good way to start:

 Be aware that when you are practicing and opening up new aspects of experience, sometimes things get worse before they get better.
-If you have released lots of feelings that have been trapped for a while, or opened up a new aspect of yourself, there may be an aftershock.
+Sometimes things get wildly ecstatic and blissful for period times.
+Generally, if you have released lots of energy that has been trapped for a while or opened up a new aspect of yourself, there may be an aftershock.

-Runny noses, achey muscles, sore throats, tiredness and weird energy stuff is all common if you are releasing big emotions, opening new doors and coming home to being in your body.
+Runny noses, achey muscles, sore throats, tiredness, excessive energy and more can all be common if you are releasing big emotions, opening new doors and coming home to being in your body.

-The point is to be opening to a more free flow of experience through your body over time and trusting that this free flow feels great once it has been integrated.
+The point is to be opening to a more free flow of experience through your body over time and trusting that this free flow feels good once it has been integrated.

 Support yourself in the process and keep making space for the things that resource you, that feel good and that help you sustain a feeling of presence, as well as having the courage to make space for integrating and unblocking difficult aspects of experience.